Here is a breakdown of major shareholders in NIKE Inc. (NYSE: NKE)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-NIKE Inc. (NYSE: NKE) is 0.39% higher on its value in year-to-date trading and has touched a low of $60.00 and a high of $147.95 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The NKE stock was last observed hovering at around $145.09 in the last trading session, with the day’s loss setting it -3.07% off its average median price target of $166.50 for the next 12 months.
-It is also 23.23% off the consensus price target high of $185.00 offered by 32 analysts, but current levels are -1.44% lower than the price target low of $140.00 for the same period.
+NIKE Inc. (NYSE: NKE) is -4.11% lower on its value in year-to-date trading and has touched a low of $60.00 and a high of $147.95 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The NKE stock was last observed hovering at around $136.13 in the last trading session, with the day’s loss setting it -0.48% off its average median price target of $168.00 for the next 12 months.
+It is also 26.68% off the consensus price target high of $185.00 offered by 31 analysts, but current levels are 3.11% higher than the price target low of $140.00 for the same period.

 NIKE Inc. (NKE) Analyst Forecasts